emw7/flexms/extra/doc/Logging/README.md

 The platform-log platform project provides the EMW7 platform logging framework.
 The EMW7 platform logging framework is based on the concept of log event.
-Classic logging systems allow you to log messages by choosing the type of message: error, warning, informational, debug and tracing messages.
+Classic logging systems allow to log messages by choosing the type of message: error, warning, informational, debug and tracing messages.
-The instruction `logger.error("this is an error")` will print an error message, while the instruction logger.info("this is information") will print an informational message.
+The instruction `logger.error("this is an error")` prints an error message, while the instruction `logger.info("this is information")` prints an informational message.
-The message types are placed in a hierarchical scale, and you can enable only the types from a certain level onwards.
+The message types are placed in a hierarchical scale, and it is possible to enable only the types from a certain level onwards.
 Usually the hierarchy (starting from the lowest level) is: `trace`, `debug`, `info`, `warn`, `error`.
-By enabling the info level, only info, warning and error messages will be printed and so the instruction `logger.debug("this is for debugging")` will not produce any effect, that is, the message will not be printed.
+By enabling the info level, only info, warning and error messages are printed and so the instruction `logger.debug("this is for debugging")` does not produce any effect, that is, the message is not be printed.

 The EMW7 platform logging system (from now on event logger) changes the message types by defining the following types: `notice`, `doing`, `done`, `throwing` and `caught`.
-These types are called log events.
+These types are called log evenys.
 Each of these types is associated with a classic type (which from now on will be called level) which, however, can be changed, with some constraints, when you write the logging instruction.
 Example (we will see the details of these instructions in a bit, which are, however, partial):